commotum/intro2agi/mind.md

 I increase that product by 1, I see a second point a little say N plus 1. beyond the first.
-That number, if not a prime, I see a place somewhere be- must admit of a prime divi- tween the confused mass and sor, which is the required the first point, number.
+That number, if not a prime, I see a place somewhere be- must admit of a prime divi- sor, which is the required number.
 What may be the use of such a strange and cloudy image- ry?
 Certainly, it is not meant to remind me of any prop-